yiwei-chay/networking-notes/connecting-systems-notes.md

 ## How does VPC work?
 VPC runs on shared infrastructure like a public cloud.
 It offers a level of isolation between cloud customers sharing resources, achieved through several methods:
 1. IP Subnets
 IP subnets are a range of addresses reserved for VPC users, dividing part of the network for private use.
 They are not accessible via the public internet and are not publicly visible.
+Subnets partitions the networks through the third layer of the OSI model (further explored in the section below).

 2. VLAN
 LAN (local area network) is a group of computing devices that are connected together without the need of the internet.
 It is a way of separating the VPC from the public cloud via the second layer of the OSI model.